andxblink/historic-places-simplified/README.md

 Also - and sorry Pleiades Project - the whole dataset appears to be skewed towards *"Western / European / Mid-Eastern"* history.
 I do not see any *"American"* points, and *"Asian / Indian / Central-East"* points only if for example Acient Greeks visited there.

 ## And yes...
 ...
 I do realise that it should be called "historical places", but now I don't want to change the name.
+Then again, these places actually are "historic", so it isn't totally wrong.